rlindooren/grpc-distributed-tracing-example/README.md

 #### Starting and ending a sampling span

 Before we call a gRPC service we need to start a sampling span.
-By making this the active span it will be propagated to the service that are called next.
+By making this the active span it will be propagated to the service that is called next.
 When done we close the span.

 Finally we make the client wait 10 seconds to allow the stack driver exporter to upload the tracing data to Stackdriver.

 ```java